recepayddogdu/Freespace_Segmentation-Ford_Otosan_Intern/README.md

 - [Predict](#predict)

 ## Json to Mask
-JSON files are obtained as a result of highway images tagged by Ford Otosan Data Annotation Team.
+JSON files are obtained as a result of highway images tagged by Ford Otosan Annotation Team.
 The JSON files contain the exterior and interior point locations of the freespace (drivable area) class.

 The file structure is as follows;